kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 between the precedences declared by multiple clients might cause responses going to one end client to be delayed totally after those going to another.

-In order to mitigate this fairness problem, a response to a request that is known to have come through an intermediary SHOULD be assigned the priority of `urgency=0, progressive=?1` (i.e. round-robin), unless the server has the knowledge that the intermediary is not coalescing requests from multiple clients.
+In order to mitigate this fairness problem, when a server responds to a request that is known to have come through an intermediary, the server SHOULD prioritize the response as if it was assigned the priority of  `urgency=0, progressive=?1` (i.e. round-robin) regardless of the value of the Priority header field being transmitted, unless the server has the knowledge that no intermediaries are coalescing requests from multiple clients.

 A server can determine if a request came from an intermediary through configuration, or by consulting if that request contains one of the following